 Modreck Maeresera, President

 A committee was elected and the villagers organized themselves into teams and each team had a day that was allocated to them to report to work.
-This allowed the villagers to work at their fields as well as at the weir project.
-At first some people were skeptical that anything was really going to come out of it: however, when we finally got the grant, people started to really believe that this was a serious project and the project was nicknamed “sekutamba sekuseka” in Shona.
-Loosely translated the nickname means something that started small; like a joke but later became a life changing project.
+This allowed the villagers to work in their fields as well as at the weir project.
+At first, some people were skeptical that anything was really going to come out of it: however, when we finally got the grant, people started to really believe that this was a serious project and the project was nicknamed “sekutamba sekuseka” in Shona.
+Loosely translated the nickname means something that started small; like a joke but later became a life-changing project.

 chakata (a wild fruit).
 We should think beyond just having water for cattle, we can also put fish in the dam”